 Fellow Irish poet, potter and singer Louis Mulcahy then took the stage, opening with a paean to the mountain Cruach Mhárthain which he read first in the Irish language and then in English.
 He followed this up with a light hearted account of his first encounter with his Danish mother-in -law, and with moving memories of his late wife, taken from Lisbeth – New & Selected Poems (Concerto Books, 2024). www.louismulcahy.com.

-You can read the winning and commended poems from the Geoffrey Weeden Poetry Prize here or contact us to receive them as a pdf booklet.
+You can read the winning and commended poems from the Geoffrey Weeden Poetry Prize here.

 Copyright of all prize poems (in print and digital media) remains with the authors but Kingston Local Quaker Meeting reserves the right to publish winning and commended poems.